thin-edge/thin-edge.io/docs/src/operate/security/self_signed_device_certificate.md

 sidebar_position: 1
 ---

-Using a self-signed device certificate is the simplest way to connect a thin-edge device to the cloud.
+Using a self-signed device certificate is the simplest way to connect a %%te%% device to the cloud.
 This is a secure method even if more adapted for testing purposes.
 Indeed, the self-signed certificates must be trusted individually by the cloud tenant, raising managing issues when there are more than a few devices.

 ## Create self-signed certificate

-To create a new certificate you can use [`tedge cert create`](../../references/cli/tedge-cert.md) thin-edge.io command:
+To create a new certificate you can use [`tedge cert create`](../../references/cli/tedge-cert.md) %%te%% command:

 ```sh
 sudo tedge cert create --device-id alpha